k3strl/19.Tech-Quiz-Test-Suite/README.md

 ## Credits

 All code written by me, with help from several AI chatbots, incl. the edX AI chatbot, ChatGPT, and GitHub Copilot.
-Instructors, TA's, and classmate's time graciously donated when having issues with Render.
+Instructors, TA's, and classmate's time graciously donated when having issues with an odd, inconsistent bug.

 ## License